Lars Løkke Rasmussen: Budget cuts

 In May 2010 Rasmussen's government announced major spending cuts and measures designed to increase revenues, notably to unemployment insurance (cut from a maximum of four years to two), foreign aid (cut from 0.83% of GDP to 0.76%), cuts to child support payments, and miscellaneous tax reforms designed to increase revenues.
 The cuts were designed to save the government 24 billion DKK.

 2011 election

 Rasmussen led Venstre in the September 2011 parliamentary election.
-He sought to renew the mandate of the rightwing coalition that had been in power since 2001.
+He sought to renew the mandate of the right-wing coalition that had been in power since 2001.
 Although his party gained a seat, the opposition parties combined obtained more seats than the parties supporting the incumbent government.
 On 16 September 2011, Rasmussen tendered the government's resignation to Queen Margrethe.
 He remained in office as head of a caretaker government until his successor, Helle Thorning-Schmidt, was appointed on 3 October 2011.